mweel1/usa_high_level/grants/index.md

 Grants with reoccurring costs will be voted on each year where the grant recipients need to keep the public updated with the progress of their grant money and projects.

-Organization that use grant money property's are the right of the government, and can be re-allocated.
+Organization that use grant money property's are the right of the government, and can be re-allocated with a new

 # Grants